Maria Island Penitentiary Accommodation

 - The spare mattresses that were in each Penitentiary room have been removed

 - There are cleaning kits provided in the Mess Hall and in each room

 - There are hand sanitiser stations located at the entrance of the main buildings

 - Use the Laundry room to store your luggage in before and after checking in if required

-The historic Penitentiary originally housed convicts from 1830.
-Today it provides basic bunkhouse – style accommodation in 9 rooms with 6 beds and 1 room with 14 beds.
-For all Penitentiary bookings Ph: 03 6491 1179.
+For all Penitentiary bookings, click on the Bookings button below.
 Payment must be made in full at the time of booking.
 Ensure your ferry is available on your chosen dates prior to finalising your booking.
 Bookings can only be made 6 months prior to arrival.
-No bookings are required for camping.
-Please pay for camping at the Maria Island Gateway in Triabunna upon check in for the ferry.
-The cost is $7 per individual, $13.00 for 2 persons, $16 per family.